2011–12 Columbus Blue Jackets season: Player statistics

 In ice hockey, a combination of a player's goals and assists are collectively called points.
 Penalty minutes are the total number of minutes assigned to a player for infractions assessed during the season.
-Plus-minus is a statistic that tracks when a player was on the ice while goals were scored, both for and against their team, though some in game situations will not effect the statistic.
+P Plus–minus is a statistic that tracks when a player was on the ice while goals were scored, both for and against their team, though some in game situations will not effect the statistic.
 Below is a listing of all player statistics for the Blue Jackets during the season.